SEP vs Solo 401(k)

 - Solo 401(k) has one filing requirement, Form 5500, once your retirement account reaches $250,000 in assets.
 SEP does not have a requirement to file Form 5500

-- Solo 401(k) will typically allow you to contribute more into your retirement account per year, which will also result in a higher tax deduction
+- Solo 401(k)s typically allow you to contribute more into your retirement account per year, resulting in a higher tax deduction

 As always, you should first consult with your tax professional and financial advisor before making a decision.

-If you are interested to learn more about ways you can increase your tax deductions and lower your tax, use this link to schedule a call with one of our team members.
+If you are interested to learn more about ways you can increase your tax deductions and lower your tax, schedule a free consultation.